water-fountains/proximap/README.md

 *Proximap requires a backend server ([Datablue](https://github.com/water-fountains/datablue)) to be running in order to display fountains.*

-1. Make sure you have the latest version of [NodeJS](https://nodejs.org) installed.
-2. Make sure you also have the latest version of Angular CLI installed
+1. Requirements (make sure these are up to date)
+  - [NodeJS](https://nodejs.org) is a JavaScript runtime.
+  - [Git](https://git-scm.com/) is a version control system.
+  - [Angular CLI](https://cli.angular.io/) is a command line interface for Angular.
+    - install Node first
-  - Run `npm install -g @angular/cli`
+    - Run `npm install -g @angular/cli` to install globally
-3. Clone this repository to a local project directory
+2. Clone this repository to a local project directory
   - Run `git clone https://github.com/water-fountains/proximap.git -b develop`.
-4. Open a command line in the local project directory
+3. Open a command line in the local project directory
   - Install required node packages by running `npm install`
   - Launch the server by running `npm run start`.
 You can view the application by navigating to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.